bpmutter/xyz/journey/_posts/2020-09-25-multilingualism.markdown

 category: journey
 ---

-Some friends of mine remarked that I wouldn't necessarily have a hard time picking up computer programming, because they know that my proficiency in four human languages is something I associate as one of my personal strengths.
+Some friends of mine remarked that I wouldn't necessarily have a hard time picking up computer programming because of my proficiency in four human languages.

 I took their comment as part of my arsenal for self-motivation, since it *did* help me muster up the courage to tackle an endeavour I had not previously had the confidence to confront.